Thorpeness: Thorpeness today

-The House in the Clouds is an unusual house, constructed as one of the exclusive resort’s two water towers in 1923.
+The House in the Clouds is an unusual house, constructed as one of the exclusive resort's two water towers in 1923.

 To the south of the village lies the North Warren RSPB reserve, an area of wildlife and habitat conservation and nature trails run by the Royal Society for the Protection of Birds.
 It has Site of Special Scientific Interest (SSSI) and Special Protection Area (SPA) status.

-Like much of Britain's East Coast, Thorpeness has had intermittent problems with coastal erosion, with one house having to be demolished in 2022 due to the encroaching sea.
+Like much of Britain's East Coast, Thorpeness has had intermittent problems with coastal erosion, with one house demolished in 2022 due to the encroaching sea, two in late 2025 and another in early 2026.
 Discussions are still underway for further defences.

 A number of power projects, such as cables landing from offshore wind power farms, connector cables such as SeaLink and the construction of Sizewell C are underway in the area.
 Some of these, specifically the landing of the power cable from ScottishPower's offshore projects and SeaLink are affecting Thorpeness directly.
 They are all generating significant local opposition, led by Suffolk Energy Action Solutions.

 In popular culture

+The 1929 ghost story "Rats" by M. R. James is set in Thorpeness.

 A lifeboat crew from Thorpeness rescues Tim and his friend the sea captain in the Edward Ardizzone book Little Tim and the Brave Sea Captain (1936).